Peace lilies are some of the most popular houseplants. And one reason why is because they are generally pretty easy to look after.

 Why it Happens:

-- Water Stress: Peace lilies are sensitive to both over and underwatering which can cause flowers to die prematurely.
+- Water Stress: as mentioned earlier peace lilies don’t like being both under and overwatered.
+Doing so can cause the flowers to die early.

 How to Fix It: